REGnosys/dropwizard-guicey/src/doc/docs/guide/guice/bindings.md

 ## Environment binding

-Dropwizard `io.dropwizard.setup.Environment` is bound to guice context.
+Dropwizard `io.dropwizard.core.setup.Environment` is bound to guice context.

 It is mostly useful to perform additional configurations in guice bean for features not covered with installers.
 For example: